-Subject to the receipt of an exemptive order from the SEC, the Fund will operate under a Shareholder Servicing Plan with respect to Class I Shares that will allow the Fund to pay shareholder servicing fees to certain intermediaries with respect of Shareholders holding Class I Shares.
+The Fund has established a Shareholder Servicing Plan with respect to Class I Shares that allows the Fund to pay shareholder servicing fees to certain intermediaries with respect to Shareholders holding Class I Shares.
 Under the Shareholder Servicing Plan, the Fund may pay to qualified recipients up to 0.10% on an annualized basis of the aggregate net assets of the Fund attributable to Class I Shares (the "Shareholder Servicing Fee").
 Because these fees are paid out of the Class I Shares' assets on an ongoing basis, over time these fees will increase the cost of an investment in Class I Shares.
 Class W Shares and Founders Shares are not subject to the Shareholder Servicing Fee.